-• Open to everyone - Anyone can click on the membership area URL and have access to the membership area in order to join the area and subscribe to lists.

-- Access for members only Only those who are current members can login and access the membership area. - No public access The membership area is not open for access to anyone.
+- Open to everyone Anyone can click on the membership area URL and have access to the membership area in order to join the area and subscribe to lists. - Access for members only Only those who are current members can login and access the membership area. - No public access The membership area is not open for access to anyone.

 The membership area can be temporarily closed for maintenance such as updating the membership list or other tasks by checking Closed for maintenance.
 Closing the member area for maintenance will prevent anyone from joining or existing members from changing their settings while the system is temporarily closed.
-Click the [Finish] button to save all the settings of the dataset.
-The Recipient Dataset Details screen opens.